aliglara/ebook_che5314_ucv/README.md

-This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
-Please see the page "Get Started" at https://bookdown.org/home/about/ for how to compile this example.
+This is my very first ebook based on R Markdown and **bookdown**.
+I combined those tools with LaTeX, Python, and GitHub, and everything runs smoothly.
+I am excited to share the result with all of you guys.
+I hope it is helpful somehow!